rubigdata/bigdata-blog-2019-DanielAnthes/FinalAssignment.md

 spark.sql("SELECT length, status, url FROM tidx WHERE status == '200' AND NOT url LIKE '%robots.txt%'"))
 ```

 After the above steps 573 WARC files remain.
 To access the WARC files in my program the only field that I need is the one containing the name and location of the WARC file.
 Therefore I create an RDD containing only this information and the URL and subsequently use the RDD to import the data.
-To create a valid link to the WARC file the address of CommonCrawl neds to be prepended to the location of the WARC file on their server:
+To create a valid link to the WARC file the address of CommonCrawl needs to be prepended to the location of the WARC file on their server:

 ```scala
 val WARC_locs = spark.sql("SELECT filename, url FROM tidx WHERE status == '200' AND NOT url LIKE '%robots.txt%'").rdd